Disease/Disorder

 Imaging

 Anteroposterior (AP) and lateral radiographs of the entire thoracolumbar spine should be obtained.
 Standing lateral spine radiographs are necessary for the diagnosis.
-Diagnostic criteria includes anterior wedging of ≥5° in at least three adjacent vertebral bodies and rigid hyperkyphosis > 40o.
-1,9 Hyperkyphosis is described as a Cobb angle > 40o.1
+Diagnostic criteria include anterior wedging of ≥5° in at least three adjacent vertebral bodies and rigid hyperkyphosis > 40o.
+1,10 Hyperkyphosis is described as a Cobb angle > 40o.1

-Besides vertebral wedging, typical radiographic findings are irregularities of the vertebral endplates, disc herniation, Schmorl’s nodes, narrowing of the disc spaces, and scoliosis.
-1,10 Concomitant spondylolysis/spondylolisthesis may occur in patients with lumbar pain.
+Besides vertebral wedging, typical radiographic findings are irregularities of the vertebral endplates, disc herniation, Schmorl nodes, narrowing of the disc spaces, spondylolysis/spondylolisthesis, and scoliosis.1,11 Schmorl nodes are frequently seen in Scheuermann’s disease but have been found in up to 76% of the general population.2 Spondylolysis has been reported in patients with Scheuermann’s disease due to increased stress on the pars region.12 Concomitant spondylolysis/spondylolisthesis may occur in patients with lumbar pain.

-Schmorl’s nodes and Modic changes (endplate MRI signal change) on lumbar MRI, back pain and physical function restrictions seem to be more prevalent among patients with Scheuermann’s disease.
-11 Evidence of increased pain, suspicion of rapid progression, and/or neurologic compromise (focal neurologic deficits) would require immediate imaging.
+Schmorl’s nodes and Modic changes (endplate MRI signal change) on lumbar MRI, back pain and physical function restrictions seem to be more prevalent among patients with Scheuermann’s disease.13 Evidence of increased pain, suspicion of rapid progression, and/or neurologic compromise (focal neurologic deficits) would require immediate imaging.

 Magnetic resonance imaging (MRI), computed tomography (CT) scan, and CT myelography can be helpful adjunctive studies if surgery is planned in, to evaluate coexistent thoracic spinal stenosis, syrinx, or other intrathecal abnormality.